earth-chris/elapid/docs/examples/geo.md

 - handles reprojection on the fly, meaning the input vector/raster data don't need to be reprojected a priori
 - handles mutli-band input, computing summary stats on all bands (instead of having to specify which band)
-- handles multi-raster input, reading inputs in serial but creating a single output `GeoDataFrame`.
+- handles multi-raster input, reading inputs in serial but creating a single output GeoDataFrame.

 ---